 Nowadays, it’s so easy to do research on the individual.

-4. If They Don’t Sell Product, You Are the Product
+4. If They Don’t Sell a Product, You Are the Product

-The 4th way to spot a fake guru ties on the last point I was making in #3.
+The 4th way to spot a fake guru, ties into the last point I was making in #3.

 They make money off the people buying and believing that they are a successful entrepreneur.